Interacting dark energy from the joint analysis of the power spectrum and bispectrum multipoles with the EFTofLSS: Power Spectrum and Bispectrum Modelling

 Both dark matter halos (the focus of this study) and galaxies are biased tracers of the underlying matter distribution.
 The halo overdensity can be expanded as $\delta_h = \sum_n b_n /n! \delta^n $, where $\delta^n$ are higher powers of the matter density contrast and $b_n$ are the corresponding local bias terms \citep{BiasLocalExp}.
 Halos are formed by the gravitational collapse of matter from a spatially finite region.
 Anisotropies created by this process impact the local distribution of objects, and thus the bias parameters, with tidal effects \citep{TidalBias1, TidalBias2} and introduce scale dependency by breaking the local assumption \citep{BiasMcDonald}.
 Effects from an ellipsoidal gravitational collapse are encoded in the non-local operators, dubbed $\mathcal{G}_2$ and $\Gamma_3$: the first one represents the tidal stress tensor produced by the gravitational potential, while the second one denotes the difference between the tidal stress tensors from the gravitational and velocity potentials.
 Effects due to the finite size of the collapsing region are taken into account by the higher-order derivative of the matter field $\nabla^2 \delta$.
 Additionally, the relation between matter and galaxies is also affected by stochasticity, whose impact can be modeled as an additional contribution to Poisson shot noise on large scales \citep{SubPoisson1, SubPoisson2}, while on small scales it can exhibit a scale-dependence due to the halo-exclusion effect \citep{HaloStohastic,TestinBiasNkNoise_bG2rel}.
 We consider the bias expansion given by \citep{BiasReview, RenormBias}:

 where $b_1$ and $b_2$ are the linear and quadratic bias, and the last two terms correspond to stochasticity contributions.
 Note that the higher derivative term gives rise to a $k^2 P_L(k)$ correction, which is degenerate with one of the counterterms.
 Therefore, we omit $b_{\nabla^2 \delta}$ in our analysis, as previously done in \citet{MinervaPSBReal}.
 Moreover, we omit from \autoref{eq:biases} all operators that do not contribute to our chosen theoretical models for the power spectrum and bispectrum.
+Note that this bias expansion was derived in the context of $\Lambda$CDM cosmology.
+However, it is still applicable in our model, since IDE features a scale-independent linear growth, implies the same structure of the SPT kernels (see the next subsection) and obeys the same symmetries as in $\Lambda$CDM \citep[for more information on bias expansion from symmetries see][]{Fujita:2020,DAmico:2021}.